angular/angular/aio/content/start/start-forms.md

-# Try it: Use forms for user input
+# Using forms for user input

 At the end of [Managing Data](start/start-data "Try it: Managing Data"), the online store application has a product catalog and a shopping cart.